Table of Contents

 Import the occlusion model into Unity and mount it under the Block node in the scene

-Modify the Transform of the model so that both Position and Rotation are set to 0.
+Modify the model's Transform so that Position and Rotation are all set to 0.

-Modify the model material to occlusion material, you can use Unity's built-in SpatialMappingOcculusion.
+Change the model material to occlusion material, such as Unity's built-in SpatialMappingOcculusion.

-Simulate or run on the actual device using EIF data
+Simulate operation with EIF data or run on device

-Simulate or run on the actual device using EIF data to view the effect.
+Simulate operation with EIF data or run on device to view the effect.

-• The precision of the model itself (if it is not a simple geometric shape)
+• Model's own precision (if not simple geometric bodies)

-A misalignment of several centimeters during positioning drift is normal.
+Misalignment of several centimeters during localization drift is normal.